foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 * You will end up with:

-  1. A VM that runs Foundry 24/7, including after restarts.
+  1. A VM with 1 cpu core (optionally increased to 4 cores) and 6GB of RAM (optionally increased to 24GB).
-  2. A domain name and an automatically managed encrypted connection to your Foundry instance.
+  2. Foundry running 24/7, including after restarts.
-  3. Roughly 40GB (optionally increased to roughly 90GB) available storage in the [User Data folder](https://foundryvtt.com/article/configuration/#where-user-data).
+  3. A domain name and an automatically managed encrypted connection to your Foundry instance.
-  4. Outbound data transfer of 10TB per month, more than enough for hosting Foundry even with daily sessions.
+  4. Roughly 40GB (optionally increased to roughly 190GB) available storage in the [User Data folder](https://foundryvtt.com/article/configuration/#where-user-data).
-  5. A backup policy that automatically keeps 5 backups in case of emergencies.
+  5. Outbound data transfer of 10TB per month, more than enough for hosting Foundry even with daily sessions.

->The Oracle Always Free Tier meets the **minimum** requirements to host core Foundry VTT server.
-The use of large number (thousand+) of entities in the sidebar or compendiums, or certain modules may exceed the available resources. {.is-warning}
+  6. A backup policy that automatically keeps 5 backups in case of emergencies.

 ## Important Information and Requirements
 This guide assumes that you are not an existing customer with [Oracle Cloud](https://www.oracle.com/cloud/free/) and that the services set up fall within the Oracle Always Free Tier resulting in no monthly charges.
 Potential pitfalls or notes to be aware of when using the Always Free Tier will be highlighted wherever appropriate.